The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

-In our combined, mass-limited, non-core sample (drawn from the full ICBS catalogue, not the subset of successfully fit galaxies), we find $\sim 3\%$ (PASs) to $\sim 6\%$ (SBs) to be involved in major-mergers.
-This result agrees well with that of \citet{Bell06}, who find $5\% \pm 1\%$ of all galaxies at $0.4 < z < 0.8$ to be merging using the same stellar-mass limit we apply (${\rm M \geq 2.5 \times 10^{10}\ M_{\odot}}$).
-We are also in agreement with \citet{Williams11}, who find a $6\% \pm 1\%$ merger fraction for galaxies at $0.4 < z < 2.0$ with ${\rm M \geq 3.2 \times 10^{10}\ M_{\odot}}$.
-For the SB class, this fraction corresponds to 11 systems.\footnote{The mass-limit for this class is extended down to ${\rm M_{stellar} \geq 1.7 \times 10^{10}\ M_{\odot}}$ to account for up-scattering of 1:3 mergers into the full mass-complete sample.} As there are 26 PSBs in the sample, taken at face value the number of major-merging active starbursts would seem to be able to account for slightly more than a third -- but not most -- of the poststarbursts, implying the recycling scenario must be active (if not dominant) as we suggest in Paper II.
+For the SB class, this fraction corresponds to 11 systems.\footnote{The mass-limit for these systems is extended down to $\Mstel \geq 1.7 \times 10^{10} \Msun$ to account for up-scattering of 1:3 mergers into the full mass-complete sample.} There are 26 PSBs in the sample.
+At face value then, the number of major-merging active starbursts can account for perhaps a third to half -- but not most -- of the poststarbursts.
+Notably, this is very similar to the offset between our PSB fraction ($\sim 2\%$) and that estimated to be due to major-mergers at $z \sim 0.4$ from \citet{Snyder11}.
+Starburst recycling must therefore be very active (if not dominant) as we suggest in Paper II.

-We acknowledge, however, that this is a highly uncertain estimate.
-Two major factors drive this uncertainty: merger identification and remnant properties.
-We now try to constrain the effects each of these could have on our conclusion.
+Although, as discussed above, we believe it is fairly accurate, we acknowledge that this is an imprecise estimate.
+Two systematics drive this uncertainty: merger identification and remnant properties.
+We constrain the effects of these issues, showing that they should not invalidate the scenario we have outlined above, in the following sections.